vercel/next.js/docs/basic-features/eslint.md

 next lint
 ```

-If you don't already have ESLint configured in your application, you will be guided through the installation of any required packages.
+If you don't already have ESLint configured in your application, you will be guided through the installation of the required packages.

 ```bash
 next lint